Build Your Own AI Assistant with Claude and MCP

 - Verify the API key is correct

-- Check you haven't exceeded the free quota
+- Check you haven't exceeded your monthly quota

-- Test the key directly against Brave's API to isolate the problem
+- Test the key directly against Tavily's API to isolate the problem

 TLDR